-The validity and relevance of the socialist ideology should not be judged on or confused with the behavior or practice or weaknesses of any particular leader or organization or government which may have claimed to be socialist at any time in history.
-The fact that previous attempts to build socialism in some countries were distorted and betrayed does not mean the world should therefore stick to capitalism which is there to support the rich minorities at the expense of the poor majorities.
+The validity and relevance of the socialist ideology should not be judged on or confused with the behavior or practice or weaknesses of any particular leader or organization or government or country or group of countries that may have claimed to be socialist at any time in history.
+The fact that previous attempts to build socialism in some countries were distorted and betrayed does not mean or make it logical that the world should therefore stick to capitalism which is there to support the rich minorities at the expense of the poor majorities.
 It is an illogical and not genuine argument to use the performance of a state capitalist system as proof that socialism is a failed project.
 The struggle for ecosocialism in a country can fail for many reasons.
 Some struggles can fail, but not the idea of ecosocialism itself.
 Sometimes the failure of a struggle may not even be the fault of the revolutionaries in the country concerned, and that still does not prove that ecosocialism itself is a failure or is not practical.
-One should therefore not talk about the failure of ecosocialism as an idea or system but the failure of the struggle for ecosocialism under a certain type of leadership and under certain circumstances, some of which may be external.
+One should therefore not talk about the failure of ecosocialism as an idea or system but the failure of the struggle for ecosocialism under a certain type of leadership and under certain circumstances, some of which may be mainly external.

 The war between capitalism and ecosocialist forces will continue because the reasons and factors that caused such a war in the first place still exist.
 The previous struggles and attempts to build socialism have all been competently, correctly and fully analyzed.
 The conclusion is that this was a highly useful experience and can only benefit the future of the revolutionary struggle in terms of theory and practice.
 Such an experience can only mean that the theory and practice of ecosocialist forces will have a more rock-solid base and their future victories will be more difficult to reverse or distort as was the case previously.